Do Couples Divorce Because of Autism?

 While there are several limitations to this survey (3), the results tell us that there is much to be learned from people who are divorced and have a child with autism.
 So whether a new study comes out that says divorce rates are higher in autism families or are no different in autism families, there are feelings and reasons behind the numbers.

 The diagnosis causes stress in many different ways that are not always obvious, and the stress can be significant.
 According to Selzer et al., "some mothers suffer from acute and chronic stress that can often take a toll similar to Post Traumatic Stress Syndrome" (4) (5).
-In addition, the diagnosis often changes entire family dynamics not just the marriage.
-It also can change relationships with friends, extended family and coworkers.
-It can take months, sometimes years to come to acceptance and also to adapt to the new level of stress that often accompanies the diagnosis.
+In addition, the diagnosis often changes entire family dynamics, not just the marriage.
+It also can change relationships with friends, extended family, and coworkers.
+It can take months or sometimes years to come to acceptance and also to adapt to the new level of stress that often accompanies the diagnosis.